fernando-mc/fernandomc.com/content/posts/!draft_2017-review.md

 date = "2018-01-01T14:08:12-05:00"
 +++

-2017 is now over and I want to take a moment and review how it went.
+2017 is now over and I want to take a moment and review how I think it went.
 A few things I did this year:

 - Published 3 courses